What Does Range Mean In A Car?

 Pushing accelerator pedal in car

-When driving, it’s important to maintain steady control.
-Use the throttle and brake pedals gently, and avoid abruptly turning the steering wheel like a rotating salad spinner.
+When driving, it’s essential to maintain constant control.
+Use the throttle and brake pedals gently, and avoid abruptly turning the steering wheel like a spinning salad spinner.

 Help yourself travel more smoothly by squeezing the pedals rather than stamping them.
-In this mindset, you’ll drive far less harshly.
+In this mindset, you’ll drive far less forcefully.

 In the same way, focus on moving the steering wheel as little as possible (where applicable).
-This forces you to consciously think about the car’s angle rather than just throwing it around.
+This forces you to deliberately think about the car’s orientation rather than just throwing it around.

 Driving Fast